GLOBAL MARKETS-Stocks retreat on Ukraine jitters, oil higher

 MSCI's all-country world equity index retreated to trade 0.4 percent lower after earlier trading just off peaks last seen at the end of 2007.

-U.S. Treasuries yields rose to the highest levels in six weeks after the February jobs report eased fears of an abrupt slowdown in economic growth and kept the Federal Reserve on track in reducing its monetary stimulus.
+U.S. Treasuries' yields rose to their highest levels in six weeks after the jobs report eased fears of an abrupt slowdown in economic growth, keeping views intact that the Federal Reserve will continue to reduce its monetary stimulus.

-U.S. employers added 175,000 jobs to their payrolls last month after creating 129,000 new positions in January, the U.S. Labor Department said.

 TORONTO, May 1 Canada's main stock index was little changed on Monday, as a pipeline company's shares soared on an acquisition announcement, but a major mortgage lender slumped.